JakeJMattson/TouchControl/README.md

 # TouchControl
 This project is intended to be a touch screen without the screen by using only a camera and some code.

-Current demos include: MousePad, PianoKey, and VolumeSlider.
+## Demos
+* MousePad
+* PianoKey
+* VolumeSlider

 ## Prerequisites